miker2049/joegame/README.md

 The index file does not hold the app, nor its initialization, but simply exports an object with a number of functions and classes that are used to make the joegame happen.
-This is because
+This is because we can't know what a given 'joegame' will be, but rather only know the things joegame will use.

+Given this, our next stop on